elephantscale/es-training-new/IOT-implementation/doc/notes.md

 * What protocol are we talking about?
-Please give a link/some further details It’s actually about the protocol related with OSI model.
+Please give a link/some further details It's actually about the protocol related with OSI model.
 OSI model is conceptual framework used to describe the functions of a networking system which is separated by 7 layers.
 The protocol means that the standard protocol using for communication in each OSI layer.
 Some example information you may see as link:

 http://jaredheinrichs.com/mastering-the-osi-tcpip-models.html